larissarmourap/Larissarmourap/README.md

 I am originally from Brazil, but living in USA - South Florida.
 Recently.
 I got my Data Analysis certificate and a financial license.
 I am interested in all things Python, Tableau, Financial planning & Data Analysis.
 I've served as the owner and operator of a cleaning business for the last 9 years.
 With strong organizational and multi-tasking skills, as well superior time and resource management capabilities.
 Dedicated and energetic.
 Reliable and responsible with positive attitude.

+- 🌱 I’m currently learning about Power BI
 <!--
 **larissarmourap/Larissarmourap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a a tableau project to elevate my data vizualizations skills.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning about Power BI
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...